sassoftware/azure-quickstart-templates/sas-9.4m7-VA/README.md

 <a name="logsandservices"></a>
 ### Check Logs and Services Status

-Check the logs and services status by accessing the various VM instances from the jumpvm, as follows: (content under development: What are the correct steps for  checking logs and services status post deployment?
-Leaving these instructions for now.
-PD)
+Check the logs and services status by accessing the various VM instances from the jumpvm, as follows:

 1. Obtain the Public IP Address of the jumpvm from the jumpvm’s details: